Assets and Liabilities for Kids: The Money Lesson That Changed Their Thinking

 Flynn’s honey enterprise became a real-world lesson in earning, saving, giving and thinking about assets.

-Through earning, saving, spending, giving and thinking about assets, he began learning lessons that many adults are still trying to master.
+Through earning, saving, spending, giving and thinking about assets and liabilities, he began learning lessons that many adults are still trying to master.

 Leadership Activities for Teens: Jai’s Green SuperCamp Bali Experience